 Step 1: Choose a service tier.

 Kibly offers only 3 subscription plans.
 You can base your choice depending on the number of your monthly sales.
 However, pricing ranges are calculated very inconveniently, the cheapest plan starts at $37/month and has 6,000-letter limit, which is too much and expensive for a novice seller.

 Kibly’s interface is far from user-friendly, so you’ll need to spend a little time to connect your Amazon account.
 And do not count on technical support, I have never been able to contact them.

 Step 3: Schedule your emails.

 You can review the different email templates before you pre-load them.
-Once you start using them, you have more chance of increasing the number of your feedback and reviews.
+Once you start using them, you have more chances of increasing the number of your feedback and reviews.

 As I mentioned above, Kibly pricing is based on the number of orders you get per month.
 However, their price ranges are very strange and inconvenient, it is difficult to imagine whom they consider their target audience as is too expensive for a novice seller.
-To somehow justify such a cost, Kibly offers access to a bunch of useless hacks and blueprints as freebies.
 The good thing is that you will be given a 14-trial period (though this is shorter compared to other services), so you can decide whether or not Kibly works for your Amazon business or not.